-I’m a Researcher interested in Earth System Resilience currently working as a PostDoc at Stockholm Resilience Centre.
+I’m a researcher studying Earth system resilience, and am currently working as a PostDoc at Stockholm Resilience Centre.

-I am fascinated by the co-evolution of the Earth, life, and human societies as complex and dynamic systems and what we can learn from this about how best to live on the Earth.
+I am fascinated by the co-evolution of the Earth, life, and human societies as a complex and dynamic system, and what this means for our future.

-Many of my personal interests also stem from this curiosity in the Earth System and how humans have come to co-evolve with it, and include ecology, archaeology, conservation, agroecology, sustainability, and political philosophy.
+Many of my personal interests also stem from this curiosity in the Earth system and how humans have come to co-evolve with it, and include natural history, archaeology, conservation, agroecology, environmental activism, and political philosophy.
 I’m also an Aikidoka, a bushcrafter, and a permaculture-influenced gardener.

-If you’d like to get in contact email me at david.armstrongmckay [at] su [dot] se or my whole name (as the title, no gaps) [at] gmail [dot] com.
+If you’d like to get in contact email me about work at david.armstrongmckay [at] su [dot] se or my whole name (as the title, no gaps) [at] gmail [dot] com for other stuff.